 Having a driver’s license is a significant responsibility because it impacts your safety and the safety of other drivers around you.
 Each state has specific laws about driving and diabetes.
 Find out why risks could be higher for drivers with diabetes and what you can do to maintain your driving privileges.

 Most people need to drive to accomplish certain things in a day such as getting to work, school, medical appointments, shopping for food and other important things.
 There are certain organizations dedicated to representing all people with diabetes that state “laws make it harder for drivers with the condition” which may be discriminatory.
 Each state has laws related to driving with diabetes, whether you want to get a non-commercial or commercial driver’s license.
 Some have restrictions and others do not.
 It is important to find out the laws in the state where you reside.

 While hypoglycemia is a problem, hyperglycemia is also an issue for drivers with diabetes.
-High blood sugar can be a problem with symptoms such as severe fatigue and blurry vision.
+High blood sugar can be a problem with symptoms such as severe fatigue, confusion, lack of concentration and blurry vision.
 These symptoms could impact your ability to drive safely.
-The goal is to keep your blood sugar in a healthy range while you are on the road.
+Hyperglycemia is usually considered 200mg/dl or more.
+The goal is to keep your blood sugar in an acceptable range while you are on the road.
 A safe range for driving before a meal should be around 90 – 120 mg/dl.
 After eating, averages should be under 180 mg/dl.

 Type 1 Diabetes and Driving